fknop/hapi-pagination/README.md

 # hapi-pagination

-Hapi plugin to handle 'custom' resources pagination (in json only).
+Hapi plugin to handle 'custom' resources pagination in json only (for now at least).

 ## How to install